strmlineapp-ux/agileflow/src/docs/design-system.md

 - **Font**: The application exclusively uses the **Roboto** font family for a clean and consistent look.
 - **Headline Font**: All major titles (pages, tabs, prominent cards) use the `font-headline` utility class, which is configured to use a `font-thin` weight (`font-weight: 100`).
 - **Body Font**: All standard body text, labels, and buttons now use a `font-thin` weight.
+- **Dashed Underlines**: **Not Allowed.** The application's clean aesthetic avoids the use of dashed underlines on text.
+Elements that need to indicate interactivity should use other established patterns, such as a change in text color on hover.

 ### Icons & Hover Effects
 - **Icon Set**: We exclusively use **Google Material Symbols** via the `<GoogleSymbol />` component.
 This ensures a consistent visual language.
 The font library is a variable font, which means we can adjust its properties.